onap/usecase-ui/docs/platform/consumedapis.rst

 Consumed APIs
 -------------

-In the Amsterdam release, Usecase-UI mainly depends on the APIs provided by VF-C, SDC, A&AI, SO, DMaaP and MSB.
+In the Beijing release, Usecase-UI mainly depends on the APIs provided by VF-C, SDC, A&AI, SO, DMaaP and MSB.

 VF-C
 ^^^^